Q: Are there specific country or thematic allocations?

-A: In evaluating programme proposals, Managers consider a number of criteria including (i) the adherence to the strategic framework of the EUTF for Africa, (ii) the design of the proposed programme, (iii) the relevance, feasibility, sustainability and cost-effectiveness of the proposal; and (iv) the operational and financial capacity of the applicant.
+A: There is not a list of eligibility criteria, however in evaluating programme proposals, Trust Fund Managers consider a number of criteria including (i) the adherence to the strategic orientations and the operational frameworks of the EUTF for Africa, (ii) the design of the proposed programme, (iii) the relevance, feasibility, sustainability and cost-effectiveness of the proposal; and (iv) the operational and financial experience and capacity of the potential implementers.

-A: The EUTF for Africa is a politically sensitive implementing tool which requires a great level of flexibility.
-There no specific criteria for the attribution of newly approved programmes to implementing entities.
-Managers and EU Delegations select the most appropriate implementer based on the nature of the programme and the level of knowledge and experience required to implement any given programme or component of a programme.
-More than one implementer may be selected for each programme.
+A: The EUTF for Africa is a politically sensitive implementing tool, which requires a great level of flexibility.
+There no specific criteria for the selection of implementing entities.
+Trust Fund Managers and EU Delegations select the most appropriate implementer based on the nature of the programme and the level of knowledge and experience required to implement any given programme or component of a programme.
+For each programme, more than one implementer may be selected.

-A: Civil society organizations (CSOs) and eligible to apply through calls of proposals and calls for expression of interest which are normally published on the EUTF for Africa website.
-CSOs can play a key role in the conception and implementation of programmes and are welcome to share their analyses and research findings and to participate in consultations and information sessions organized by the EUTF for Africa teams.
+A: Civil society organizations (CSOs) may submit specific programme proposals through calls of proposals and/or calls for expression of interest which are normally published on the EUTF for Africa website.
+CSOs may play a key role in the identification and implementation of programmes either alone or in collaboration with other implementers, and are welcome to share their analyses and research findings or to participate in consultations and information sessions organized by the EUTF for Africa teams.

 Q: What are the mechanisms set in place to ensure effective monitoring and evaluation of actions funded under the EUTF?